Angolan Portuguese: Lexicon

-Impact
+Influence

 Many words of Angolan origin are used in other variants of Portuguese.
 Among these words are bunda (backside or "bottom"); fuba [fubá in Brazil] (maize flour); moleque ("kid"); kizomba and kuduro.

 Various aspects of Brazilian culture – samba, candomblé and capoeira – all bear linguistic traces of this contact.

 In Portugal, Angolan Portuguese has had a large influence on the vernacular of the younger population, contributing significant amounts of lexicon.
 Examples include: